EmpyreanMist/retro-wordle/README.md

 ## Features

 - Play Wordle with a custom word length (3-10 letters)
+- 6 attempts to guess the correct word
 - Keyboard feedback with color-coded hints (gray, yellow, green)
 - Timer and name entry for highscore submission
 - Scoreboard with filtering by word length and pagination